 The instrument operator or instrument service provider handles routine instrument preventive maintenance.
 The type and frequency of preventive maintenance required are dependent on the instrumentation.

-Preventive maintenance such as lubrication, source cleaning, and detector cleaning, is performed according to the procedures delineated in the manufacturer’s instrument manual, including the frequency of such maintenance.
+Preventive maintenance such as lubrication, source cleaning, and detector cleaning, is performed according to the procedures and timeline described in the manufacturer’s instrument manual.
 Precision and accuracy data are examined for trends and excursions beyond control limits to determine evidence of instrument malfunction.

 Instrument maintenance logbooks are maintained in the laboratory at all times.
 The logbook contains a complete history of past maintenance, both routine and non-routine.
 The nature of work performed, the date and the signature of the person who performed the work are recorded in the logbook.